Samaria Ostraca: Writing

 These ostraca are evidently part of a somewhat clumsy method of book-keeping.
 Either they were a "day-book," notes of daily receipts to be written up in some form of "ledger" afterwards, or they were the sole record kept of the amount of wine and oil received in various years from various places.
 It is possible they were written and handed in by the payer, not by the receiver.

-All of them began with a date, such as "In the ninth, tenth, or fifteenth year" presumably of the reign of Ahab.
+All of them began with a date, such as "In the ninth, tenth, or fifteenth year" presumably of the reign of Jeroboam II.
 This is followed by the amount and quality of wine or oil received, with the name of the place where it came from and of the giver, such as "in the tenth year wine of Kerm-ha-Tell for a jar of fine oil" where evidently wine was accepted in place of fine oil.
 "A jar of old wine" and "a jar of fine oil" are the most usual descriptions.

-Names of places

-Some names are of the villages or districts, and others are names of the peasant farmers who paid their taxes in the form of jars of wine.
-Of the places mentioned on these Ostraca, Shechem is the only one that can be identified with a text occurring in the Hebrew Bible (Christian Old Testament).
-In Kerm-ha-Tell, and Kerm-Yahu-'ali, the word Kerm must mean "the village, or vineyard," Tell means "mound", maybe referring to modern Tulkarm in Samaria.
-Six of these place-names occur in the Hebrew Bible as "tribal subdivisions of Manasseh", in Joshua 17:2. and :
+Research